HayTran94/ccsip/README.md

 - `SIP_TERMINATION_URI` - the twilio SIP trunk termination url (ends with .pstn.twilio.com)
 - `SIP_TERMINATION_USER` — a valid user specified in the twilio SIP trunk credentials list
 - `SIP_TERMINATION_SECRET` - the password for the twilio SIP trunk user
-- `SIP_TERMINATION_PHONE_NUMBER` — the public phone number associated with the SIP trunk
 - `SIP_EXTENSION_SECRET` — the secret for registering SIP devices
 - `TWILIO_ACCOUNT_SID` — your twilio account SID
 - `TWILIO_AUTH_TOKEN` — your twilio auth token